rjferguson21/big-bang/docs/c_keycloak.md

 ## Keycloak TLS

-To properly configure Keycloak TLS, you must provide Keycloak a certificate in `keycloak.ingress` that does not overlap with any TLS terminated app certificate.
+To properly configure Keycloak TLS, you must provide Keycloak a certificate in `addons.keycloak.ingress` that does not overlap with any TLS terminated app certificate.
 See [the details](#certificate-overlap-problem) for further information on why this is a problem.

-In the Big Bang implementation, all core apps will be deployed to the `admin` subdomain of your domain (set in `hostname`).
-This means an endpoint for prometheus, for example, would be at `prometheus.admin.yourdomain`.

-You will need two wildcard SAN certificates, one for `*.admin.yourdomain` and one for `*.yourdomain`, when Keycloak is enabled.
-The `*.admin.yourdomain` cert goes into `instio.ingress` and the `*.yourdomain` cert goes into `keycloak.ingress`.
+In the Big Bang implementation, [core apps use the `admin` subdomain](#keycloak-with-other-apps).
+You need two wildcard SAN certificates, one for `*.admin.yourdomain` and one for `*.yourdomain` for this implementation.
+The `*.admin.yourdomain` cert goes into `instio.ingress` and the `*.yourdomain` cert goes into `addons.keycloak.ingress`.

-In the following configuration for Big Bang, we provide a certificate for `*.admin.bigbang.dev` to TLS terminated apps and a `*.bigbang.dev` certificate to Keycloak.
+In the following example for Big Bang, we provide a certificate for `*.admin.bigbang.dev` to TLS terminated apps and a `*.bigbang.dev` certificate to Keycloak.

 ```yaml
 hostname: bigbang.dev